ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 <p>"If everyone to whom Miss Mills extended a helpful hand were to place a floral emblem upon her grave, she would sleep today amidst a wilderness of flowers."</p>
 </blockquote>

-{{% metable "census-data.csv" "census-emily" "year,type,town,name,age,Computed-birthyear,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census** accessed via [ancestry.com](https://www.ancestry.com)" "firstname" "=" "Emily" "Summary of Census Data" %}}
+{{% table "census-data.csv" "census-emily" "year,type,town,name,age,Computed-birthyear,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census** accessed via [ancestry.com](https://www.ancestry.com)" "firstname" "=" "Emily" "Summary of Census Data" %}}

 Emily was likely named for one of her ancestors, although, as the name Mary is quite common within both the Mills and Hallock families, there are several candidates for whom.
 Presumably she went by Emily in casual circumstances to distinguish her from her mother, and in more formal contexts, she would typically use "M. Emily Mills", particularly in later years.

 The date of birth on Emily's headstone is incorrect:

-{{% mefig "today/grave-emily/feature" "800" /%}}
+{{% fig "today/grave-emily/feature" "800" /%}}

 She is listed with her family in the 1860 Federal Census:

-{{% mefig "census/census-1860-us" "800" /%}}
+{{% fig "census/census-1860-us" "800" /%}}

 Furthermore, in her entry in the 1900 US census, Emily indicates her birth date is "Dec 1858".
-The census data I have seen is presently limited to what is available online through ancestry.com, but among those I was able to find during Emily's lifetieme, only the 1900 census asked for month and year of birth, while all others, including 1900, simply ask for age at last birthday.
+The census data I have seen is presently limited to what is available online through ancestry.com, but among those I was able to find during Emily's lifetime, only the 1900 census asked for month and year of birth, while all others, including 1900, simply ask for age at last birthday.
 Census' were typically done in May or June of the appropriate years, and Emily's self reported age in each census consistently resolves to 1858 as indicated in the "Computed birthyear" column above.
 Given that these were self-reported by Emily, and we don't know the origin of the (I might add, less specific) 1861 date (Emily likely died before making her own funeral arrangements, and like her father, she died without a will), December 1858 seems the more accurate date and will be used going forward, implying the grave stone is in error.

-{{% mefig "census/census-1900-us-inset" "800" /%}}
+{{% fig "census/census-1900-us-inset" "800" /%}}

 I have been in contact with two people at Brookton Cemetery who have both looked into the matter, and they each confirmed that the only information they have on Emily is the name and plot number "and what is on the headstone".
 There is no indication who made the funeral arrangements for Emily, who the plot was sold to, or any information that might shed light on the erroneous birth year.